OVagamundo/Flashcard-Heroes/Code/scripts_WindowManager.gd.md

 	# Centralized input event handling
 	EventBus.close_modal_requested.connect(_close_top_modal)
 	EventBus.background_clicked.connect(_on_background_blocker_clicked)

+	# THIS IS THE FIX: Connect to the signal that announces a new selection is being attempted.
+	EventBus.selection_context_changed.connect(_on_selection_context_changed)

 func _unhandled_input(event: InputEvent) -> void:
 	# TDD Rule 3.2.3: This is the final authority on unhandled input.